forta-network/docs/docs/slashing-policy.md

 1. **Misconduct Complaint** - Slashing Subject at risk of up to 90% slash (if executed by Slasher Multisig).
 For example:

     - Censoring, forging or tampering with bots alerts
     - Forging or failing to provide performance metrics
     - Bot is part of an attack against Network or its participants
     - Any other evidenced misconduct in the Network
     - Bots whose alert misrepresents the purpose stated on their description or that fail to alert subscribers in the way they advertise
     - Any other evidenced operational failures in the Network

+    The pool owner stake will be slashed by up to 90% of his staking in the scanner node.

+    A percentage of 30% of the slashed amount to the pool owner will also be slashed from the delegated stake to that pool.

 2. **Operational Complaint** - Slashing Subject at risk of up to 15% slash (if executed by Slasher Multisig).
 For example:

     - Scanner Pool Slashing Subject:
         - Failure to run a Node with the minimum technical requirements set out in the [Forta Docs](https://docs.forta.network/en/latest/scanner-quickstart/)
         - Failure to run a Node at expected quality standards not captured by the SLA calculation

-    - The Scanner Pool stake will be slashed by 15% of the min stake per individual Scanner Node.
+        The pool owner stake will be slashed by up to 90% of his staking in the scanner node.

-    - A percentage of 30% of the slashed amount to the pool owner will also be slashed from the delegated stake to that pool.
+        A percentage of 30% of the slashed amount to the pool owner will also be slashed from the delegated stake to that pool.

     - Detection Bot Slashing Subject:
         - Bots that clog the network (spam)
         - Bots that inappropriately affect Scanner Node SLAs
         - Bots that demand an excessive amount of resources from Scanner Nodes

 The on-chain rules are the ultimate authority of this logic, and in the case where the on-chain rules differ from this, it will prevail.